vb9Sanger/SMC1A-SGE/README.md

 ### STEP FIVE: Classify variants: shrinkage-based Gaussian anchor model

 #### Background:

+**Terminology note**: this step's anchors are built from an annotation-based consequence class — nonsense/frameshift calls, i.e. **protein-truncating variants (PTVs)** — not from a confirmed functional outcome.
+The scripts, their CLI flags, and their output columns all name this class `LOF` (e.g. `anchor_mu_lof`, `--lof_label`), for historical reasons;
+this README uses **PTV** in prose instead, reserving "loss-of-function" for the actual functional/mechanistic claim (which is what the assay's `anchor_tier` result speaks to, not what goes into building the anchor).
+The distinction matters concretely: not every PTV causes loss of function (NMD escape being the clearest exception, handled explicitly below), so treating the annotation label and the functional outcome as interchangeable would beg the question this step's classification is meant to test.

 Run on the Day15-vs-reference DESeq2 output files from MAVEQC (e.g. `APDY_exon2_all_deseq2_results_condition_Day15_vs_Day4.tsv`), [`gaussian_shrinkage_classifier.R`](Code/pipeline/gaussian_shrinkage_classifier.R) classifies every variant into `enriched` / `no impact` / `weakly depleting` / `strongly depleting`.

 It sits between two extremes:
-* a **gene-wide anchor** (one shared LOF/no-impact distribution pooled across all targetons) — maximum statistical power, but can't adapt to a targeton that's genuinely different
+* a **gene-wide anchor** (one shared PTV/no-impact distribution pooled across all targetons) — maximum statistical power, but can't adapt to a targeton that's genuinely different
 * a **per-targeton anchor** (each targeton fit in total isolation) — adapts fully to each exon, but small-n exons can be yanked around by a handful of noisy points

 For each targeton, this script computes both the gene-wide anchor and that targeton's own local anchor, then **shrinks** the local anchor toward the gene-wide one, weighted by how much data that targeton has (a pseudo-count rule, the same logic as DESeq2's own dispersion shrinkage):